xnhp/vanted-wiki/BackGroundAPI.md

 VANTED supports those tasks by providing the `BackgroundTaskHelper`.

-It not only executes the time-consuming task in an extra thread but can also execute code, that updates the user interface on the AWT thread, after finishing the calculations.
+It not only executes the time-consuming task on an extra thread, but can also execute code, that updates the user interface on the AWT thread, after finishing the calculations.
 It also supports a callback interface, where continuous updates (progress bar, status messages) during algorithm execution can be messaged and displayed to the user.

 The `BackgroundTaskHelper` has multiple different methods to call, depending on the complexity of the task you want to execute.